 Being the first means that this is still a work in progress.
 There is no punchy title song, no crazy gadgets, and no “Q” (M16’s Quartermaster).
 We do get to see title designer Maurice Binder’s kooky work accompanied by Monty Norman’s legendary “Bond Theme” (rumors that John Barry wrote the melody have persisted, but these rumors seem unfounded).

 Interestingly, Dr. No dares to question USA’s conflict with the Soviets right around the time of the Cuban Missile Crisis.
 Even more fascinating is how the movie almost mocks the ideals behind the Cold War — it makes a brave effort to show how ineffective American Intelligence is, a very hot topic in the post-911 world.
 These are concerns from the ’60s that are still valid today.

 The acting is great.
 Connery is excellent in the role that made him a star.
 He is dashing, charismatic and witty; he is the perfect hero.
-Connery makes us believe that he could both seduce the beautiful dames and destroy the powerful villains.
+Connery makes us believe that he can both seduce the beautiful dames and destroy the powerful villains.
 Personally, I had forgotten how mean Connery’s Bond is — he seems to enjoy killing people in cold blood!

 Wiseman is a wonderfully creepy bad guy and super-beauty Andress is still one of the best “Bond Girls” (too bad they dubbed her voice because I like her natural sultry accent).
-Jack Lord (TV’s Hawaii Five-O) is fine as Bond’s CIA counterpart Felix.
+Jack Lord (TV’s Hawaii Five-O) is fine as Bond’s CIA counterpart Felix Leiter.
 Bernard Lee and Lois Maxwell play “M” and Miss Moneypenny respectively.

 Conclusions & Final Thoughts: